San Antonio Asbestos Injury Attorney

 Asbestos-related illnesses have skyrocketed over the last twenty years, and current trends indicate that the diagnoses of diseases directly caused by asbestos exposure will continue to increase.
-Because it often takes decades for these diseases to manifest after the actual exposure, many patients will unfortunately remain unaware of the danger of exposure until it is too late.
-The San Antonio Asbestos Injuries Attorneys at Hill Law Firm are often asked about asbestos, mesothelioma and asbestosis.
-Below are a few frequently asked questions.
+Since it often takes decades for these diseases to manifest after the actual exposure, many patients will unfortunately remain unaware of the danger of exposure until it is too late.
+Our San Antonio Asbestos Injury Attorney is often asked the following questions regarding asbestos, mesothelioma and asbestosis.

 The term “asbestos” refers to a group of naturally occurring fibrous minerals, which are resistant to heat and fire and which do not conduct any electricity.
 The fiber groups can easily be separated into threads and manipulated for use in various applications.
 For this reason, asbestos quickly became a popular product in construction projects beginning as early as the late 1800’s.
 It was popularly used for home and commercial building insulation, ship insulation, roofing, fireproofing, and automotive braking systems, and was also incorporated into paints, plastics, adhesives, ceiling and floor tiles, and gardening products.

 Because asbestos has been used in such a wide variety of applications, the dangers of exposure are extremely high for a surprisingly diverse group of people.
 It is entirely possible that exposure may have occurred at home, in community parks, in the workplace, or any place where asbestos fibers may have been released into the air.